re·store:To bring back into existence or use, reestablish; to put back in a former position; to make restitution of, give back.

 handled and how they had evolved.
 From there, we stumbled into antique

 architecture.
-We've been fortunate enough to restore a few historical
+We've been fortunate to restore a few historical

 pieces, with those being some of our favorite projects.

 and ourselves.
-The reaction was often far beyond what we expected.
+Many times, the reaction is far beyond what we expect.

-There’s something special about seeing a rusty tool that has been sitting in the basement
+There’s something special about seeing a rusty tool that once sat in the basement

-restored to the condition it was in when it was in regular use.
+restored to the condition it was in when it was being used.
 The return of a

-restored tool to its owner often elicited stories of the item,
+restored tool to its owner often elicits stories of the item,

 memories, and sometimes tears.

-We soon learned that the gift of furniture has the same effect, and we started building tables and trunks, always experimenting with new techniques.
-We don't claim to be experts, just lovers of history - and we've channeled that love into restoring all things old.
+When we learned that the gift of furniture has the same effect, we started building tables and trunks, always experimenting with new techniques.
+We don't claim to be experts, just lovers of history—and we've channeled that love into restoring all things old.

 It's important to understand what we do.
 If you're looking to have an